DoDutchAoA/Do-Dutch/README.md

 ### 2. Coverage report

 We deployed coverage.py, a code coverage tool serves to Python program, to analyze the code coverage of our database test script.
-The report can be accessed by this [link](https://github.com/DoDutchAoA/Do-Dutch/blob/jenkins/tests/test-reports/coverage.xml).
+The report can be accessed by this [link](https://github.com/DoDutchAoA/Do-Dutch/blob/jenkins/tests/test-reports/coverage.xml) and this [one](https://github.com/DoDutchAoA/Do-Dutch/tree/jenkins/do_dutch/__test__).

 ### 3. Future work